The Basement (film): Production

-Conley and Ives wrote the script together in the fall of 2015 and they were inspired by films such as Sleuth, Seven and The Silence of the Lambs.
+Conley and Ives wrote the script together in the fall of 2015, and they were inspired by films such as Sleuth, Seven, and The Silence of the Lambs.

 Critical reception

 On Rotten Tomatoes, the film has an approval rating of 11% based on 9 reviews, with an average score of 3.43/10.

 Dread Central gave the film 5 stars out of 5, remarking on its "solid script" and praising the "stellar lead performances" of Davis and Long.
 The website was also complimentary about the film's production values: "DP Kenneth Stipe has done a lot of TV, but here his lighting and composition are truly cinematic.
-The music is from another hardworking television veteran, Aaron J. Goldstein, whose sounds underscore the tension and few moments of comedy quite nicely.
-When it comes to the grue and gore – much of it cringe-inducing – kudos go to Julia Hapney and her team."
+The music is from another hardworking television veteran, Aaron J. Goldstein, whose sounds underscore the tension and a few moments of comedy quite nicely.
+When it comes to the grueling and gore – much of it cringe-inducing – kudos go to Julia Hapney and her team."